Credit: Planning Department, City of Toronto

 - Clearly consult and communicate all construction, parking and road occupancy impacts with local business improvement areas, resident associations, and local school administration in advance of any physical road modifications.

-- Establish a construction management working group that meets monthly and invite local stakeholders including Transportation Services, Municipal Licensing & Standards, Toronto Buildings, adjacent neighbours, local resident groups, local BIAs, and local school administration.
+- Establish a construction management working group that meets monthly and invite local stakeholders including Municipal Licensing & Standards, Toronto Buildings, adjacent neighbours, local resident groups, local BIAs, and local school administration.